gbif/dwc-dp/maintenance/README.md

 Scripts in this folder are meant to be used to check various aspects of the data package and prepare the data package for use from the GBIF schema repository rs.gbif.org.

 ## Checks
-**all_fields_summary.py** - Script to make a CSV file with one entry for each field from the ./dwc-dp/0.1/table-schemas.

-**check_dwc_consistency.py** - Script to check that the descriptions, comments, and examples in the local ./dwc-dp/0.1/table-schemas are the same as their corresponding terms in the canonical term_versions files in the TDWG GitHub repositories.

-**check_table_consistency.py** - Script to check that the descriptions, comments, and examples in the local ./dwc-dp/0.1/table-schema files follow some consistent patterns.

-**check_table_descriptions.py** - Script to check that the table descriptions in the local ./dwc-dp/0.1/index.json file are the same as the table descriptions in the table schema files in ./dwc-dp/0.1/table-schemas.

 **data-packages-validation-checks-local.py** - Script to validate the data package locally to the extent possible - no calls to non-local resources.

 **data-packages-validation-checks-sandbox.py** - Script to validate the sandbox version of the data package locally.